LCJones73/Threat-Hunting-Scenario-Suspected-Data-Exfiltration/README.md

 John Doe is cleared of any suspicion for exfiltrating data, the report is finalized and sent to HR for review.<BR>

 <p align="center">
-  <strong>This wraps up Threat Hunting Scenario: Suspected Data Exfiltration From PIP Employee</strong>
+  <strong>This wraps up Threat Hunting Scenario: Suspected Data Exfiltration From employee John doe under a P.I.P.</strong>
 </p>

 <p align="center">